 How to deal with loneliness and depression at Christmas

-It’s one of the most wonderful times of the year, but as the John Lewis Man on the Moon Christmas Advert demonstrates, it can also be one of the loneliest.
+It’s one of the most wonderful times of the year, but as the famous John Lewis Man on the Moon Christmas Advert demonstrated, it can also be one of the loneliest.

 “If we find ourselves isolated, it is imperative that we get out there and join a group of some kind: a club, a gym, an appreciation group, it doesn't matter, as long as it helps us transcend ourselves beyond the limits of our own minds,” he recommends.
 “If the isolation is due to an old feud or argument, Christmas will be the ideal time to solve it and build new bridges.”

-What if you suspect a loved one is suffering from depression, loneliness or another mental health issue this Christmas?
-“If this person is depressed and is someone close to you, you can try to persuade them to seek help.
+“If someone close to you is depressed, you can try to persuade them to seek help.
 If they are lonely, well, they have you, so perhaps you could let them know that you care for their wellbeing.
 That will make them feel less lonely.”

-Similarly, should your symptoms be preventing you from enjoying life on a day-to-day basis, visiting an expert for additional support could prove invaluable because ultimately, you shouldn’t have to face feelings of loneliness and depression on your own.
-“If the feelings of depression are more or less constant and pervasive, or if the depression is affecting your life to a significant extent and it is more than a mere bout of winter blues, talk to a professional.
+Similarly, if you find your own symptoms are preventing you from enjoying life on a day-to-day basis, expert support could prove invaluable: “If the feelings of depression are more or less constant and pervasive, or if the depression is affecting your life to a significant extent and it is more than a mere bout of winter blues, talk to a professional.
 We are here to help.”

 Thanks to Dr Rafael Euba, Consultant Psychiatrist, The London Psychiatry Centre, 72 Harley Street London W1.